GlenDC/cgreader/README.md

     .  .  .  .  .  .  .  .  .  .  .  .  +  .  .  .  .  .  .  .  .
     .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .

-# Codingame Offline Code Convertor
+# Submit your code online

 You might want to test out your code on [the official Codingame website](http://www.codingame.com).
-This is possible thanks to the Codingame Offline Code Convertor or _cgocc_ in short.
-It' a command line utility that:

-1. removes all the cgreader specific code
-1. adds all the necacary code in order to work in the online environment
-1. copy the parsed code to your clipboard

-_Note: This utility hasn't been developed yet.
-[Mail me](mailto:contact@glendc.com) for more information about **cgocc**_.

-#### How to use

-Using the cgocc utility is so easy that it can be summarized in 3 steps:

-1. Type and enter in your terminal: ``cgocc [go program]``
-  1. Make sure your code has been formatted with the go fmt utility
-  2. The cgocc utility only works for programs that use the cgreader pkg
-2. Go to the correct challenge to be found on the training page on [the official Codingame website](http://www.codingame.com).
-3. Paste your code & run it!
+If you know you want this, make sure that you play fair, and don't use any code used in the program logic predefined in one of the template files.
+This way you'll be able to copy / paste your code in the online environment in no time.
+As you'll only have change your communication from _channels_ to _stdin/stdout_.

 # Feedback